Beam Alignment Using Trajectory Information in Mobile Millimeter-wave Networks: Numerical Results

+We consider two baselines.
+To have a fair comparison, we consider location-aided baselines with the training phase and run-time phase.
+The \textbf{baseline 1} is based on lookup table \cite{va2017inverse}.
+The BS divides its coverage area into a set of adjacent and equal bins with specific IDs.
+During the training phase (offline), the frequency of the selected beam in each bin is stored in a lookup table.
+During the run-time, the BS maps the UE's location to a specific bin and selects the top-ranked beam from the lookup table.
+The \textbf{baseline 2} is based on fixed size regions \cite{beamforecast}.
+During the training phase, the regions are defined based on a fixed distance and the path skeleton of the first location of each region is chosen as the reference path skeleton.
+During the evaluation, the fixed size of regions is selected so that it has a similar number of regions as our proposed method.

+Fig. \ref{average K} shows the average number of $K$ over 100 trajectory samples with different lengths.
+Here, we consider the location bin equal to $2$ m in baseline 1.
+As is shown in this figure, our method has less number of regions compared to baseline 1 which leads to less number of running beam searching and signalling overhead during the training phase.
+Baseline 2 has the same number of regions as our method.

-Fig. \ref{example2}, represents an example of two trajectory samples and their regions.
-As expected, we can observe that in location indices near the BS, we have smaller regions in comparison with the beginning and the end points of the trajectory.
-We can interpret that the sensitivity of our method to the accuracy of the location information input increases as the size of the regions decreases.
+We fix the trajectory length to $30$ meters.
+Fig. \ref{example2}, shows the distribution of the $7$ regions.
+We can observe that in location indices near the BS, we have smaller regions in comparison with the beginning and the end points of the trajectory.
+In baseline 1, we consider the bin size equal to $2$ meter.
+Hence during the training phase, it needs to run the brute-force beam searching 15 times for the trajectory with a length of $30$ meters to find the optimal beam for each bin.
+In baseline 2, the fixed size region is about $4.5$ meter to have the same number of the regions ($K=7$) as our proposed beam alignment method.